-Certain types of transactions are reported as program revenue for the District in the two categories:
+Certain types of transactions are reported as program revenue for the District in the three categories:

-- Charges for services - Operating grants and contributions
+- Charges for services

+- Operating grants and contributions

+- Capital grants and contributions

 B. Basis of Presentation and Method of Accounting (Continued)

 Fund Financial Statements

 The fund financial statements provide information about the District's funds, separate statements for each fund category - governmental and proprietary - are presented.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
 All remaining governmental and enterprise funds are separately aggregated and reported as non-major funds.